danott/www.danott.me/site/books/let-your-life-speak.md

 ---
-title: Let Your Life Speak: Listening for the Voice of Vocation
+title: "Let Your Life Speak: Listening for the Voice of Vocation"
 author: Parker J. Palmer
 isbn: 9780787947354
 stars: 4